preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 .. image:: analytics-block-widget-general-new.png

-+ **Connection key**: An anlytics filter block kan be connected to one or more widget blocks to use the filters set up in the Analytics filter block.
-If you want to use the filters from an Analytics filer block here, add the connection key from that block.
-(And then you don't need to set any filter settings in this block).

 Query
 ---------
 Here you select web site and category, and when you have selected a category, you can also select widget.
 Here's an example: